 Do remember to use your spell check feature and do remember to have someone other than yourself proofread your resume to make sure it reads well.

-Don’t use small type (less that 12 point) in order to get more information on a page.
+Don’t use small type (less than 12 point) in order to get more information on a page.
 It would be better to take a pencil and edit/cut your copy than reduce the type size.
 Resumes that are difficult to read get passed over.

 Do remember to print your name on the second and subsequent pages of your resume.

-What Resume Style is Best For You?
+What Resume Style is Best for You?

 There are two basic resume styles to choose from: